Making the Move to Asia - A Few Handy Hints...

-Given the smaller markets in Asia, the fact that much of the recruitment is led by the partners, and bearing in mind that you are moving countries, your application process can take significantly longer than it would in London.
+Given the smaller markets for legal jobs in Asia, the fact that much of the recruitment is led by the partners, and bearing in mind that you are moving countries, your application process can take significantly longer than it would in London.
 I would suggest giving yourself at least 6 months before your ideal move date.
 Firms also really value face-to-face meetings, so if you can, book yourself a two week trip to your intended destination and get your agent to set up a number of meetings.

 As the Asian markets develop, firms are now looking for candidates with genuine ties to the region.
 Saying that you are looking for a new experience is not enough.
 Give examples of family, friends or work exposure to the region, and make sure you have visited the country and know what you are getting into.
 In addition, if you are in a relationship, make sure you have discussed it properly and that you have explored career options for both of you.